 Ghost is a 9 at this and Substack a 4.

 Ghost is incredible at SEO and has many features that allow you to find success and grow.
 But isn't perfect as their Image SEO is non-existent.
 I say this because images on my site aren't ranking, which is a bit of a bummer.

 Why Use Ghost for Your Paid Newsletter

-Ghost CMS is a top option for creators to make money with memberships.
+Ghost CMS is a top option for creators, and their focus is on monetizing with memberships.

-Also, Ghost has basic stats for the newsletter in the dashboard, keeping things in one place.
+Also, Ghost has basic stats for the newsletter in the dashboard, making it easy to check open rates.

-So, with 0% fees, good tools for growing organically, and a lot of customization available, Ghost will suit you for a modern newsletter + blog combination.
+So, with 0% fees, good tools for growing, and a lot of customization available, Ghost will suit a modern newsletter + blog combination.

 Why Use Substack for Your Paid Newsletter?

 You should use Substack for your paid newsletter if you want to dive into different types of content and have all the content on the same platform.